 This case presents a facial challenge to the constitutionality of the Bipartisan Campaign Reform Act of 2002 (BCRA), Pub.
 L. No. 107-155, 116 Stat.
 81. A three-judge panel of the District Court for the District of Columbia held that several provisions of BCRA violate the First Amendment to the Constitution, while sustaining other BCRA provisions against various constitutional challenges.
-The district court also held that the plaintiffs' challenges to certain BCRA provisions are not justiciable at the present time.
+The district court also held that the plaintiffs' challenges to certain BCRA provisions are not justiciable in this suit.
 Congress has vested this Court with direct appellate jurisdiction over the district court's decision.
 See BCRA § 403(a)(3), 116 Stat.
 114.

 Appellants challenge various rulings of the district court that (a) rejected some of appellants' constitutional challenges on the merits, or (b) held certain of their claims to be non-justiciable.
-As of this date, three other jurisdictional statements arising out of the same district court judgment are pending before this Court.
-See National Rifle Association v.
+As of this date, five other jurisdictional statements arising out of the same district court judgment are pending before this Court.
+See Mitch McConnell, United States Senator v.
+Federal Election Commission, No. 02-1674; National Rifle Association v.
 Federal Election Commission, No. 02-1675; Federal Election Commission v.
 Mitch McConnell, United States Senator, No. 02-1676 (see note 1, supra); John McCain, United States Senator v.
-Mitch McConnell, United States Senator, No. 02-1702.
+Mitch McConnell, United States Senator, No. 02-1702; National Right to Life Committee, Inc. v.
+Federal Election Commission, No. 02-1733.